simatec/ioBroker.backitup/docs/en/backitup.md

 ## 2. Preparation:

-The following steps must be performed to use the adapter * (if the backup script v1 / v2 / v3 was used first delete everything (data points / Enum.functions / Shell script and JavaScript disable or delete!)
+The following steps should be used to use the adapter (if the v1 / v2 / v3 backup script was used, first delete everything (disable / delete data points / enum.functions / shell script and javascript!)

-## 3. Configuration:

-1. FTP or CIFS for optional backup on a Nas use?
+## 3. Ftp service or CIFS for the optional further secure on a Nas benefit?

   - Benefits CIFS:
     - less write cycles on your data carrier (possibly relevant if Raspberry with SD card is used to protect this)